 If the minimum number of patient contacts and skills listed for each clinical requirement is not completed by the end of the minimum hours required, additional hours must be scheduled to meet the contact requirements.
-A deadline of the end of each trimester must be met for all hour and patient contact requirements and a deadline of 12 months after the completion of all classroom trimesters for total completion and NREMT testing.
-There will be no extensions given for the 12-month deadline after classroom completion.

-In the event a student is unable to obtain the minimum number of live patient encounters or skill competence, the deficiency will be evaluated on a case-by-case basis to develop an action plan that may include (but not limited to):
+In the event a student is unable to obtain the minimum number of live patient encounters or skill competence, he or she should request in writing for an evaluation and alternative action plan.
+The deficiency will be evaluated on a case-by-case basis to develop an action plan that may include (but not limited to):

 - Termination from the program, - Extension of deadlines, and/or - Alternative methods to demonstrate competence in scenario-based high-fidelity simulations.
-Simulations will replace live encounters on a 1:1 ratio basis with the following exceptions: - At least two pediatric live encounters must be done on live pediatric humans and may not be simulated.

-All required team leads in

-• Sub-Section 3.490.70 - EMS 536 (Paramedicine Field Internship) Course (page 206) must be done on humans and may not be simulated.
+Simulations will replace live encounters on a 1:1 ratio basis with the following exceptions: - At least two pediatric live encounters must be done on live pediatric humans and may not be simulated. - All required team leads in Sub-Section 3.490.70 EMS 536 (Paramedicine Field Internship) Course (page 213) must be done on humans and may not be simulated.